Button clicks that feel satisfying

 But as I wrote in that original thread:

 Read that again.
 Users do minimal work - they click a button.
 But the feedback should feel substantial.
 Not because it adds functionality.
 Because uncertainty is psychologically uncomfortable.
 When we tap on a button, we instinctively expect a response.
-The tiny flash of animation or color change reassures us: “you have been heard.”
+The tiny flash of animation or color change reassures us: “you’ve been heard.”

 Without that confirmation, doubt creeps in.
 Did it work?
 Should I click again?
 Is this thing broken?